Skip to main content

 Sierran Tree Frogs moved in to the channel soon after restoration.
 This one enjoyed perching on our newly planted riparian shrubs!
 Photo Credit: Greg Kaltenecker

 This spring it will be all hands on deck at the Diane Moore Nature Center.
-If you’d like to help us plant shrubs or work on other habitat restoration projects at the site, sign up for updates using this google form.
+If you’d like to help us plant shrubs or work on other habitat restoration projects at the site, sign up for updates using our volunteer form.

 Make sure you don’t miss out on IBO news!
 Sign up to get our email updates.